National park posters

-Rob Decker hopes to create posters for each of the fifty-nine national parks.
+Rob Decker hopes to create posters for each of the 59 national parks.
 He has completed seven and has six more in development. ©Rob Decker

 CGA: Although your project is graphic, you got your start as a photographer, is that right?

 Rob: Yes, I have been a photographer all of my life.
-I began by studying photography under Ansel Adams in Yosemite National Park when I was just nineteen years old.
-Although I have used my photographic skills since then, I mostly earned my living as a software developer, running my own business for the past thirty years.
-Now, I’m hoping to put all that in the rearview mirror and use my skills and experience to produce my own body of artwork — and hopefully make an impact, as well.
+I began by studying photography under Ansel Adams in Yosemite National Park when I was just 19 years old.
+Although I have used my photographic skills since then, I mostly earned my living as a software developer, running my own business for the past 30 years.
+Now, I’m hoping to put all that in the rearview mirror and use my skills and experience to produce my own body of artwork—and hopefully make an impact, as well.

 CGA: Working with the famed Ansel Adams must have been a memorable experience.
 Do you think any of his influence is being reflected in this project?

 Rob: Yes, in two ways.
-First, I think studying under Ansel Adams forever cemented my love of photography, the national parks, and the national park experience.
-And second, I am now using digital high dynamic range (HDR) photography techniques to extend Adams’ Zone System, which I studied in Yosemite.
+First, I think studying under Ansel Adams forever cemented my love of photography, the national parks and the national park experience.
+And second, I am now using digital high dynamic range (HDR) photography techniques to extend the Ansel Adams’ Zone System, which I studied in Yosemite.

 CGA: How did you come up with the idea for creating this project?